Clash of Titans

 The first quarter ended with TCU on the SMU 16.
 But Baugh's fourth-down pass into the end zone fell incomplete to turn the ball over.

 SMU proceeded to march 84y to double their lead.
 Wilson circled right end for 21y.
-Then Finley found a hole at left tackle for another 13.
-Then he threw a pass to Maco Stewart for a first down on the TCU nine.
+Next, Finley found a hole at left tackle for another 13.
+Then he threw a pass to co-captain Maco Stewart for a first down on the TCU nine.
 Wilson took a lateral from Finley and galloped around right end for the touchdown.
 Orr again kicked goal.
 SMU 14 TCU 0

 Sammy Baugh (45) knocks down SMU pass.
 (SMU Rotunda Yearbook Class of 1936)